Tropinone: Robinson's "double Mannich" reaction

 The 1917 synthesis by Robinson is considered a classic in total synthesis due to its simplicity and biomimetic approach.
 Tropinone is a bicyclic molecule, but the reactants used in its preparation are fairly simple: succinaldehyde, methylamine and acetonedicarboxylic acid (or even acetone).
 The synthesis is a good example of a biomimetic reaction or biogenetic-type synthesis because biosynthesis makes use of the same building blocks.
 It also demonstrates a tandem reaction in a one-pot synthesis.
 Furthermore, the yield of the synthesis was 17% and with subsequent improvements exceeded 90%.

-This reaction is described as an intramolecular "double Mannich reaction" for obvious reasons.
+This "double Mannich" is the result of two subsequent Mannich reactions, with each one forming one side of the molecule.
 It is not unique in this regard, as others have also attempted it in piperidine synthesis.

-In place of acetone, acetonedicarboxylic acid is known as the "synthetic equivalent" the 1,3-dicarboxylic acid groups are so-called "activating groups" to facilitate the ring forming reactions.
-The calcium salt is there as a "buffer" as it is claimed that higher yields are possible if the reaction is conducted at "physiological pH".
+In place of acetone, acetonedicarboxylic acid is known as the synthetic equivalent, the 1,3-dicarboxylic acid groups are activating groups to facilitate the ring forming reactions.
+The calcium salt is there as a buffer as it is claimed that higher yields are possible if the reaction is conducted at "physiological pH".